VictoryOfejiro-O/eshop-sales-analysis/README.md

 # eshop-sales-analysis
-a self generated data analysis on sales growth for a short period of time.
+a self-generated data analysis on sales growth for a short period.